dwjohnston/blacksheepcode/src/how_to_effectively_hire_contractors.md

 A contractor wants to be seen to delivering features quickly, this justifies their high day-rate.
 If the going gets tough, and the job no longer becomes fun, the contractor can just leave to their next gig.

-A salaried engineer on the otherhand has the long term prospect of working on the code base to think about.
-The salaried engineer is also thinking about 'I need to be working on this codebase in a years time, I don't want to be a building myself a nightmare to work in'.
+A salaried engineer on the otherhand has the long term prospect of working on the code base to think about; the salaried engineer is also thinking 'I need to be working on this codebase in a years time, I don't want to be a building myself a nightmare to work in'.
 The contractor on the otherhand, may have no such qualms and be more inclined to produce quick dirty fixes for the product owner asking for it.

 ## Being reluctant to assign salaried engineers away from their currently assigned work.